tol-training/tol-training.github.io/docs/sessions.md

 Scheduled sessions are now open for registration.
 New sessions and repeated sessions will be added to this page, so please keep checking back or [sign up](signup.md) to be emailed when new/repeat sessions become available.

+Each session link also has a waiting list that you can join.
+Please add your name to the waiting list as we expect some repeat sessions to be added, and some spaces to be released towards the end of August by people who might have signed up pre-emptively.

 If there are 2 time slots available for a session, pick the one you can attend more conveniently [in your time zone](https://www.timeanddate.com/worldclock/meetingtime.html?iso=20230915&p1=224&p2=41&p3=45&p4=4&p5=37&p6=170&p7=176&p8=33&p9=240&p10=22){: target="_blank"}.

 Detailed session contents will be added over time at this site.
 Instructions for joining each session will be sent to registered participants.